insehun/cifar10-classification/README.md

 ## Data Exploration
 The CIFAR-10 dataset was loaded and sample images were visualized to understand image resolution and class distribution before building the baseline model.

+## Baseline Model
+A simple CNN with two convolutional layers was implemented as a baseline model.
+This model serves as a reference point for evaluating future improvements.